pmmp/PocketMine-MP/CONTRIBUTING.md

 If you use PhpStorm, a `Project` code style is provided, which you can use to automatically format new code.
 You can also use [`php-cs-fixer`](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to format your code.

+#### Use `final` and `private` wherever possible
+- Changing from `private` to `protected` or `final` to non-`final` doesn't break backwards compatibility, but the opposite does.
+- `private` and `final` also enable certain performance optimizations which are otherwise not possible.
+- `private` members can be freely changed, added and removed in the future, so it's ideal for internal functions.
+Abusing `protected` makes internal improvements inconvenient.
+- "Let's leave it protected/public in case someone needs it for ... idk what" is **not a valid reason to expose things**.
+If there isn't a clear reason for something to be accessible from the outside, don't expose it.
+- **This is a lesson learned through years of experience.** You may not like it, but it's for the best.

+#### Immutable things are almost always preferred
+- Do not add unnecessary setters or public writable properties to classes.
+As above, "Let's leave it in case someone needs it" is **not a valid reason to expose things**.
+- Mutable classes and properties are unpredictable, since code has no way to know if the object it's working with might be randomly modified by another part of the code.
+This makes it harder to maintain code and debug issues.
+- Most classes exist only to hold some data.
+These are called "data transfer objects" (DTOs).
+These types of classes should pretty much always be immutable.
+- Make use of `final`, `private` and `readonly` modifiers.

 ### Recommendations

 - **Do not edit code directly on github.com.** We recommend learning how to use [`git`](https://git-scm.com). `git` allows you to "clone" a repository onto your computer, so that you can make changes using an IDE.